SovereignCloudStack/openstack-health-monitor/README.md

  -S [NM] sends stats to grafana via local telegraf http_listener (def for NM=api-monitoring) -q     do not send any alarms
  -d     boot Directly from image (not via volume)
+ -z SZ  boots VMs from volume of size SZ
  -P     do not create Port before VM creation
  -D     create all VMs with one API call (implies -d -P) -i N   sets max number of iterations (def = -1 = inf)